-In progressive cycling jurisdictions, such as the U.S. and throughout Europe, you must give cyclists a 1 - 1.5 metres of space.
+In progressive cycling jurisdictions, you must give people cycling a 1 - 1.5 metres of space.
 B.C.'s law, however, is silent on minimum passing distances.
-23 states in the U.S. have already established similar minimum distances for vehicles when passing cyclists.
+39 states and provinces in North America have already established similar minimum distances for vehicles when passing people cycling.
 Ontario passed this law in June 2015 and enforces it with distance devices.

 2. Safe speed limits - 30km/h limit on neighbourhood streets

 Currently, municipalities must sign each block of specialized speed limits, which is costly.
 Granting the power to municipalities to enforce blanket speed limits and create a default 30km/h speed limit zones (on local streets with no centre lines, for example) will increase safety for everyone using neighbourhood streets.

 We have seen some success here as a result of our advocacy: As of Monday, Sept.
 21, 2020, BC increased fines for drivers opening doors onto people cycling to between $368 (up from $81).
 Dooring is a common safety issue for people cycling in all communities throughout the province, is the most common collision type in the city of Vancouver, and consequences can be serious injury or death.

 Fines should also be increased for harassment of people on bicycle, for theft or tampering with bicycles, aggressive driving, and motorist negligence causing injury or death of vulnerable road user.

 4. Update the name of the Act to Road Safety Act.

 The current name (Motor Vehicle Act) is exclusive and confusing, because people cycling are also under its jurisdiction.
 The improved Act would clearly promote safety and rules clarity for everyone.

 5. Clarification on e-bikes and electric-assist bikes